 c.
-Assignments (40%)
+Assignments (30%) and Class activities (25%)

 There will be four written assignments to be completed outside of class.
 I encourage collaboration with your colleagues on the assignments but I stress that collaboration does not mean copying.
-Please familiarize yourself with Carleton University's policies regarding plagiarism and academic honesty (you can find these policies in the Undergraduate Calendar and in Section 6 of this course outline).
+Please familiarize yourself with Carleton University's policies regarding plagiarism and academic honesty (you can find these policies in the Undergraduate Calendar and in Section 8 of this course outline).
 I hope that you will find the assignments thought provoking and fun.
 Don't worry if at times you get stuck - I will be more than willing to help.
 Remember, the process of getting unstuck is called learning.